Swift

 * Revenue events (`.PURCHASE`, `.SUBSCRIBE`, etc.) send `revenue` (or `price`) and `currency` in the `parameters` dictionary.

-* Custom events use `.CUSTOM` with a descriptive `name` and, for EAC / Meta optimization, parameters such as `email`, `name`, `phone_number`, and `date_of_birth`.
+* Custom events use `.CUSTOM` with a descriptive `name` and, for EAC / Meta optimization, parameters such as `email`, `name`, `phone_number`, and `date_of_birth`, noting that Appstack automatically encrypts these matching parameters before using them for attribution matching.

 * Call out missing or inconsistent events and propose concrete `sendEvent` calls that fit my app flows.